awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

    1. Choose **Stack info**\.
 Your stack has an ID in the format **arn:aws:cloudformation:*region*:*account\-no*:stack/custom\-oracle\-iam/*identifier***\.

    1. Choose **Resources**\.
-You should see an instance profile named **AWSRDSCustomInstanceProfile\-*region*** and a service role named **AWSRDSCustomInstanceRole\-*region***\.
-When you create your DB instance, you need to supply the instance profile ID\.
+You should see the following:
+      + An instance profile named **AWSRDSCustomInstanceProfile\-*region***
+      + A service role named **AWSRDSCustomInstanceRole\-*region***

+      When you create your RDS Custom DB instance, you need to supply the instance profile ID\.

 #### Step 3: Configure your VPC using CloudFormation<a name="custom-setup-orcl.cf.config-vpc"></a>

-This procedure assumes that you've already used CloudFormation to create your IAM roles\.
-If you've already configured your VPC for a different RDS Custom engine, and want to reuse this VPC, skip this step\.
+If you've already configured your VPC for a different RDS Custom engine, and want to reuse the existing VPC, skip this step\.
+This section assumes that the following:
++ You've already used CloudFormation to create your IAM instance profile and role\.

-Before beginning the following procedure, make sure that you know your route table ID\.
++ You know your route table ID\.

+  For a DB instance to be private, it must be in a private subnet\.
 For a subnet to be private, it must not be associated with a route table that has a default internet gateway\.
 For more information, see [Configure route tables](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html) in the *Amazon VPC User Guide*\.

+When you use the CloudFormation template for your VPC, it creates the following required resources:
++ A private VPC
++ A subnet group named rds\-custom\-private
++ VPC endpoints that use the naming format vpce\-*string*

 **To configure your VPC using CloudFormation**